Introduction goes here

 67

-Grant to the men and inhabitants of the town of Blaye Blaynes of the measures of the wine in the town and castellany [of Blaye] for a five years period from the date of these presents in help of their expenses.
-Lately, the men and inhabitants of Blaye requested by their petition exhibited in Parliament to the king and his council that, as they should have, as they and their ancestors used to have from time immemorial, firewood to be burnt in the woods situated within the castellany of Blaye and pasture for their animals pasturing there, and the grass growing on the bank [of the Gironde] 1 to be harvested and mowed by them at will and make hay with it, but some men of the vicomte of Aulnay Cuay St-Jean-d'Angély 2 asserting to the the same men and inhabitants [of Blaye] that this bank was and is of the lordship and jurisdiction of the king of France and should belong to the Crown of France, and so that they impeded the harvest and mower of the grass of this bank or the reception of other profits, and they threatened and damage several times at this occasion, and thereafter the men and inhabitants od Blaye have made until now quasi intolerable expenses because of the appeal pursued by this vicomte and his men to the court of the king of France; to grant them in help of these expenses the measures of the wine in the said town and castellany of Blaye for the time
+Grant to the men and inhabitants of the town of Blaynes Blaye that they can increase and lessen the standard measures for wine in the town and castellany [of Blaye] for five years from the date of the grant in aid of their legal expenses in the court of the king of France.
+Lately, the men and inhabitants have shown by their petition exhibited before the king and his council in parliament, that they and their ancestors were accustomed from time immemorial to take firewood in the woods of the castellany of Blaye and to pasture their animals there, and to cut the grass growing on the river bank 1 to make hay with it.
+However, some men of the vicomte of Cuay Aulnay 2 have stopped them from hay-making and the taking of other profits from the same, asserted that this bank was and is of the lordship and jurisdiction of the king of France and pertains to the crown of France, and have much troubled the men and inhabitants, and thereafter a dispute began without real grounds ( sine materia questionis ), and came later to the court of the king of France by an appeal of the vicomte and his men, and has put the people of Blaye to great expenses and will lead to intolerable further outlay.
+They have requested the right to alter the measures of wine for a fixed time to meet these expenses, and the king wishes to agree to this.

 By petition of C.